kanik0/twittoscanner/README.md

 easy_install tweepy
 ```

 - Download and configure the python script by adding your key/secret to twittoscanner.py.
-Change the language variable to one of your choice (default is "en", English).
+Change the language variable to one of your choice (default is "en", English), using an ISO 639-1 code.

 # Usage
 ```bash